-Venezuela and Iran oil sanctions are worth short-term pain
+Venezuela, Iran oil sanctions are worth short-term pain

 Continue Reading Below

-The Trump administration is trying to nuance oil sanctions on Iran, while at the same time trying to effect change in Venezuela by steeping up sanctions on disputed President Nicolas Maduro’s key associates.
+The Trump administration is trying to nuance oil sanctions on Iran, while at the same time trying to effect change in Venezuela by "steeping up" sanctions on disputed President Nicolas Maduro’s key associates.
 The U.S. is now directly targeting Venezuela's oil chief and intelligence officials with fresh sanctions.

 Yet in the complex world of global oil market sanctions and embargoes, you must be careful how you sanction because many times you end up hurting yourself.
 Already with the double dose of sanctions, oil prices are on the rise.